Criomby/hubspool/README.md

 <br>

 ## Functions overview:
+Usually you won't need any other function but 'ALL'.<br>
-Each function prints out a table of the specified information below, which is displayed in the output text field and can be exported as an Excel file / sheet.<br>
+Each other function prints the output tables into the text box for manual inspection and can be exported separately to Excel.<br>
 <br>

 > <strong>General workflow:</strong><br>